The genocide of the Tutsi in Rwanda

 EXHIBITION SITE

-The association Ibuka, officially "Ibuka – Memory, Justice and Support for the Survivors", is a non-governmental organization that works for the memory of the genocide of the Tutsi in Rwanda, justice for those responsible for genocidal crimes and support for the survivors of the massacres perpetrated in 1994.
-'Ibuka', in Kinyarwanda means 'Remember'.
+The Ibuka association, officially "Ibuka – Memory, Justice and Support for the Survivors", is a non-governmental organization that works to commemorate the genocide of the Tutsi in Rwanda. justice for those responsible for genocidal crimes and support for survivors of the massacres committed in 1994.
+"Ibuka" in Kinyarwanda means "Remember."

 The association was founded in Belgium on 16 August 1994.
 On 28 May 1995, an association with the same name was created in Switzerland with the same objective as its Belgian counterpart.
 On 14 November 1995, the association Ibuka was created in Rwanda.
 In France, the association Ibuka Mémoire et Justice was created later, in April 2002.
 These different structures bring together the survivors of the genocide, the relatives of the victims as well as all those working for the memory of the victims and the fate of the survivors of this genocide.